valentin-deschaintre/valentin-deschaintre.github.io/2020/about.md

 title: About EGSR
 year: 2020
 ---
+<p><i>Due to the developing COVID-19 situation, we have pushed back the research papers abstract deadline to Monday April 13 and the paper submission deadline to April 17.<br>
+Furthermore, this year’s EGSR will take place completely virtually.
+We are currently evaluating available options for remote attendance and the format and details for this are still being worked out.
+Authors of accepted papers this year will be asked to present their work remotely.
+We encourage authors to submit work to EGSR despite the altered circumstances of a virtual EGSR meeting.</i></p>
 Please see the <a href="/faq">EGSR 2020 FAQ</a> for information about COVID-19 and changes to the conference this year.

 ### Eurographics Symposium on Rendering